datastax/release-notes/DSE_5.1_Release_Notes.md

 ## DSE 5.1.23 Search
 * Fixed a bug where FilterCache warmup triggered by node health change can block GossipStage-1 thread for several seconds (DSP-21674)
 * Fixed a bug where under heavy load solr query worker threads would use 100% CPU due to contention on thread local map (DSP-21746)
+* A new jvm option is added: “dse.search.fc.warmup”: AUTO, ALWAYS & NEVER.
+Warmup will be disabled for cases when it’s either set to NEVER or set to AUTO with Non-Static type for cover finder & Vnodes are enabled.
+For all other scenarios, it will be enabled.
+(DSP-21813)

 # DataStax Enterprise 5.1.22
 12 February 2021